cvlab-epfl/cvlab-kubernetes-guide/README.md

 * <https://github.com/epfml/kubernetes-setup>
 * <https://github.com/kcyu2014/cvlab-kubernetes>

+If you find a mistake, something is not working, you know a better way to do it, or you need a new image to be built, please contact me at *krzysztof.lis@epfl.ch*.

 ## Overview

 Docker *containers* are the processses running on a docker host (that is our server).
 They use the same operating system as the host, but have their own internal file system and do no see the host's file system.